 The SLE cohort tested here contained a relatively large proportion of patients negative for anti-dsDNA antibodies.
 The presence of anti-dsDNA antibodies is widely regarded as a marker for “classic” SLE (40), but the proportion of patients without these antibodies vary significantly between studies.
 Although anti-dsDNA positive patients displayed elevated levels of proteins tested here, subgroup analysis performed on anti-dsDNA positive vs anti-dsDNA negative patients showed that both groups largely maintained comparable urinary protein expression patterns segregating between patients with active vs inactive/no LN.
 Significant differences between patients with active LN vs patients without active LN were only seen in urinary transferrin, AGP-1, ceruloplasmin and MCP-1 among anti-dsDNA positive patients, while significant differences were seen in urinary ceruloplasmin, MCP-1 and sVCAM-1 among anti-dsDNA negative patients.
 For subgroup analysis on patients displaying low or normal levels of C3 and/or C4, significant differences between LN and non-LN patients were seen in urinary transferrin, AGP-1, ceruloplasmin and MCP-1 among patients low in C3/C4, while significant differences in transferrin, ceruloplasmin, MCP-1 and sVCAM-1 were seen in patients with normal C3/C4.
 Why these small differences occur remain unclear.

 While the main objective of this study was to evaluate urinary levels of proteins in the context of LN, associations between altered protein levels with musculoskeletal disease were noted.
 Transferrin, AGP-1, and ceruloplasmin all showed significantly lower urine levels in SLE patients with musculoskeletal manifestations as compared to patients without active musculoskeletal disease.
 Of note, this was the opposite pattern observed in patients with LN.
 Of the 123 patients with clearly defined presence or absence of both renal and musculoskeletal involvement, 51 (41%) had renal involvement, but among the 79 that had musculoskeletal involvement, only 26 (33%) also had renal involvement.
 The precise mechanisms behind these differences are not yet known and warrants further study.
+As this study was designed to text urinary proteins in the context of LN and their predictive value for treatment response to rituximab, only urine samples were assayed and, while interesting, the question of why patients with musculoskeletal involvement may exhibit altered urinary protein expression was beyond the scope of this project and remains to be addressed in the future.

 Conclusions